-Due to the coronavirus situation we have fewer staff available on the telephone and our live chat to discuss your 118 118 Money account with you, so please bear with us.
+Due to the coronavirus situation we have fewer staff available on the telephone and on live chat to discuss your 118 118 Money account with you, so please bear with us.
 We are working hard to speak with everyone impacted by coronavirus as soon as possible.
-You can still use your 118 118 Money app and online account to manage your loan as normal.
+You can still use your 118 118 Money app and online account to manage your account.

 I have been, or expect to be, affected by coronavirus, what can I do?

-Please call us on 08000 118 222* between 8am and 5pm seven days a week, and we will do what we can to help you through this difficult time.
+Please call us on 08000 118 222* between 9am and 5pm Monday - Friday , and we will do what we can to help you through this difficult time.

-Together, we will assess how coronavirus has impacted your finances, to try and understand whether you are (or expect to be) in financial difficulty for a temporary period, or if you expect your financial difficulties to last longer.
-In both instances, our Customer Services team will be able to suggest appropriate solutions to help you through this time of great uncertainty.
+Together, we will assess how coronavirus has impacted your finances, to try to understand whether you are (or expect to be) in financial difficulty for a temporary period, or if you expect your financial difficulties to last longer.
+In both instances, our specialist coronavirus team will be able to suggest appropriate solutions to help you through this time of great uncertainty.

 If I am (or expect to be) in short-term financial difficulty as a result of coronavirus, what options are available to me?

-Please be aware that we may continue to apply interest to your loan account during any temporary payment freeze we provide you.
-This would mean that you would end up paying more, and it would take you longer to repay your loan.
+Please be aware that we will apply interest to your loan account during any temporary payment freeze we provide you.
+This means that you will end up paying more, and it will take you longer to repay your loan.

-If you are (or expect to be) temporarily affected by coronavirus and want to discuss this option, please contact us on 08000 118 222* between 8am and 5pm seven days a week.
+If you are (or expect to be) temporarily affected by coronavirus and want to discuss this option, please contact us on 08000 118 222* between 9am and 5pm Monday - Friday.

 If I am (or expect to be) in financial difficulty due to coronavirus, but I don’t think it will be temporary, what else can I do?

-If you expect to be in financial difficulty for a longer period of time (e.g. for more than three months), or just want to understand what other options are available to you, please call us on 08000 118 222* between 8am and 5pm seven days a week, to speak with our Customer Service agents about how 118 118 Money can help you during this difficult time.
+If you expect to be in financial difficulty for a longer period of time (e.g. for more than three months), or just want to understand what other options are available to you, please call us on 08000 118 222* between 9am and 5pm Monday - Friday, to speak with our specialist coronavirus team about how 118 118 Money can help you during this difficult time.

 If 118 118 Money gives me a temporary payment freeze on my loan account, what does this mean for my loan?

 Once the temporary payment freeze period has ended, your fixed monthly loan payments will resume.
-The fixed monthly payment amount will not change, but you will need to make your fixed monthly loan payments for slightly longer, to cover those payments which would have been due during the temporary payment freeze period.
+The additional interest applied will increase your fixed monthly payment amount, and you will need to make your fixed monthly loan payments for slightly longer, to cover those payments which would have been due during the temporary payment freeze period.